-If you’d rather being doing something – anything – other than filing your taxes, remember that the sooner you file, the sooner you’ll get your refund.
 To make the e-filing process quicker, gather your forms and documents before you begin.
-Below is a checklist of the basic forms and records you’ll need to make slaying your taxes a cinch.
+Remember that the sooner you file, the sooner you’ll get your refund.
+Below is a checklist of some basic forms and records you’ll need to make slaying your taxes easier this year.

-- A Social Security or tax ID number for everyone included on your tax return –You need your own number, but don’t forget your spouse and dependent’s (where applicable) as well.
+- A Social Security or tax ID number for everyone included on your tax return -You need your own number, but don’t forget your spouse and dependents (where applicable) as well.
 If someone doesn’t have a Social Security number, you’ll need their TIN instead.
+What’s this?

 - Date of birth for everyone on your return